onchain-id/documentation/docs/blockchain/core-concepts.md

 ## The T-REX Token Standard

-The main goal of the T-REX standard is to create a set of global tools, fully based on blockchain technologies, to allow frictionless and compliant issuance and use of tokenized securities on a peer to peer basis or through marketplaces but in full compliance with regulations and issuers requirements, by embedding controls mechanisms in the tokens themselves.
-With T-REX, we are implementing a “Compliance by
-Design” approach where it is simply impossible for an investor to buy a security without being compliant.
+The main goal of the T-REX standard is to create a set of global tools fully based on blockchain technologies.
+These tools allow the frictionless and compliant issuance and use of tokenized securities on a peer to peer basis or through marketplaces.
+By embedding control mechanisms in the tokens themselves, these tools remain in full compliance with regulations and issuers requirements.
+With T-REX, we are implementing a “Compliance by Design” approach where it is simply impossible for an investor to buy a security without being compliant.
 The regulator itself can verify the compliance of the Issuer through the auditing of the smart contracts that support the Security Token life cycle.

 The management of compliant transactions through T-REX backed permission tokens will be based on 3 main pillars creating a decentralized
 Validator:

-- InvestorID, a blockchain based identity management system, allowing the creation of a globally accessible identity for every stakeholder.
+- InvestorID: a blockchain based identity management system allowing the creation of a globally accessible identity for every stakeholder.
-- A set of claims, as described in the [ERC-725](https://github.com/ethereum/EIPs/issues/725) and [ERC-735](https://github.com/ethereum/EIPs/issues/735) standards.
+- A set of claims as described in the [ERC-725](https://github.com/ethereum/EIPs/issues/725) and [ERC-735](https://github.com/ethereum/EIPs/issues/735) standards.
-- A transfer manager whose role is to act as a filter of all the transactions of tokenized securities and which will check the claims of the stakeholders, essentially it will check that the receiver has the rights to receive the tokens following the specific compliance rules and issuer requirements applicable for this specific asset.
+- A transfer manager whose role is to act as a filter of all the transactions of tokenized securities and check the claims of the stakeholders.
+Essentially it will check that the receiver has the rights to receive the tokens following the specific compliance rules and issuer requirements applicable for this specific asset.
 The transfer manager will block the transaction if the receiver misses a mandatory claim and will notify him about the reason of the failure.

-These 3 key elements allow issuers to use a decentralized Validator to control transfers and enforce compliance on the holders of the security token he has issued.
-The Validator includes rules for the whole offering (e.g. managing the max number of holders allowed in a specific markets, when such rule apply), and rules for each investors (e.g. KYC or issuer-defined eligibility criteria) thanks to the identity management system.
+These 3 key elements allow issuers to use a decentralized Validator to control transfers and enforce compliance on the holders of the security token he issued.
+The Validator includes rules for the whole offering (e.g. managing the max number of holders allowed in a specific markets, when such rule apply) and rules for each investors (e.g. KYC or issuer-defined eligibility criteria) thanks to the identity management system.

 ### Constraints for Tokenized Securities

-Although, so far, the rules applicable to issuing and holding utility tokens were largely undefined - or at least very vague - in most countries, an STO consists in the issuance of a security that uses the blockchain technology as its registry, proof of ownership and transfer infrastructure.
-Such instrument is regulated in every country and, as a consequence, STOs have to comply with the related regulations of the country where the security token is issued as well as those of the countries where it is distributed (sold).
+Although so far the rules applicable to issuing and holding utility tokens are largely undefined or very vague in most countries, STOs have to comply with the related regulations of the country where the security token is issued as well as those of the countries where it is distributed (sold).
+In fact, STOs consist in the issuance of a security that uses the blockchain technology as its registry, proof of ownership and transfer infrastructure.
+STOs are thus securities which, as financial instruments, are regulated in every country.

 Characteristics | Utility Token | Security Token
 :---: | :---: | :---: